-In the CSS Basics for Bloggers article, we went through the different types of selectors.
-In this article, we will take it a bit further and show you, how you can use class and id selectors to make your blogging life much easier.
+In the CSS Basics for Bloggers article, we went through the basics of CSS selectors.
+In this article, we will go a bit further and show you how you can apply this knowledge to make your blog look amazing.

-Classes and ids are HTML element attributes that are very commonly used in web development.
-So why should you as a blogger or website owner know how to use them?
+Classes and ids are HTML element attributes that are very common in web development.
+So why should you, as a blogger or website owner, learn how to use them?

 Well, there are three main reasons:

 - If you are making small styling tweaks to your posts/pages regularly, they will save you a lot of time.

 - You’ll be able to make changes you couldn’t before.

 - It will take very little time to get a grasp of them.